-Looking for free concerts in LA?
+Looking for free concerts in L.A.?
 Well, you’re in luck—music (aside from film, possibly) is the city’s most abundant form of entertainment.
 Whether you get your kicks dancing, at the club or along the Sunset Strip, there’s always tons of live music options—and surprisingly enough, not all of them will cost you.
 Free shows are everywhere, especially during the summer months.
-Read on for our top picks for free concerts in LA.
+Read on for our top picks for free concerts in L.A.

-RECOMMENDED: Find more free things to do in LA
+RECOMMENDED: Find more free things to do in L.A.

 It’s free music every Monday when up-and-coming local bands call the Echo stage home for a one-month stint, honing their stage presence and giving various opening acts a chance at the spotlight as well.
-If you’re worried a Monday night will fill up to capacity, you can RSVP on the Echo website for VIP entry.
+If you’re worried a Monday night will fill up to capacity, you can RSVP on the Echo website for a better shot at entry.
 When a band is on its third or fourth Monday and killing it, this is a pretty convenient way to make sure you’re in on the action.

-Head to Echo Park on Mondays for free residencies at one of the best venues on the Eastside, the Bootleg.
+Head to Historic Filipinotown on Mondays for free residencies at one of the best venues on the Eastside, the Bootleg.
 Theater shows happen in the Gallery, and music in the Theater (in back) and the Bar (in front).
 Residencies take place in the bar, with high tables and stools in the back, a bar with great craft brews and a high, exposed beam roof with great acoustics.